ebelinski/bikefix/README.md

 [![Download on the App Store](media/app-store-badge.svg)](https://apps.apple.com/us/app/id1481291926)

-BikeFix taps into OpenStreetMap data for repair stations and shops anywhere in the world, and provides you with information including precise location, notes, phone, website.
+BikeFix taps into [OpenStreetMap](https://www.openstreetmap.org/) data (via the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API)) for repair stations and shops anywhere in the world, and provides you with information including precise location, notes, phone, website.
 Plus, you can even open any station or shop directly in Apple Maps or Google Maps!

 ## Requirements

-* Xcode 12.4 or higher
+* Xcode 13.4.1 or higher
-* iOS 14 or higher
+* iOS 15 or higher

 ## Technologies